preetiGusain/checkEnv/readme.md

 ```
 ## Features

-1. Loads environment variables from the .env file.

-2. Ensures required variables are set in the environment.
+1. Ensures required variables are set in the environment.
+[Either from a .env file or Command Line]

-3. Exits the program and displays an error if any required variables are missing or empty.
+2. Exits the program and displays an error if any required variables are missing or empty.

-4. Simple and easy to integrate into Node.js applications
+3. Simple and easy to integrate into Node.js applications

 ## Usage